sethwoodworth/FriendlyToS/frndlyts/tosCrawl/Docs/documents/NewEgg/Terms and Conditions.md

       * Restocking Fee: No

       This is our Extended Return Policy.
 Items covered by this policy (those products for which Newegg states "This item may be returned for refund within 45 days only") must be returned to Newegg within 45 days of the invoice date for this policy to apply.
 Products covered by this return policy may only be returned for a replacement of the same or equivalent item after 45 days of the invoice date for one year.
 “Return” constitutes receipt of the product by Newegg, and not the mere issuance of an RMA.

+      <a name="61"></a>

+  VGA Special Return Policy

+      * Return for refund within: 15 days (must be unopened) from the invoice date
+      * Replacement for defective: will require pre-authorization with proof from manufacture for Newegg RMA replacement to be authorized within 15 days from the invoice date.
+For support on this product, please contact NVIDIA at 1-847-550-1954

+      This is our Special 15-Day Return Policy.
+Items covered by this policy (those products for which Newegg states "This item may be returned for a replacement or refund within 15 days only") must be returned to Newegg within 15 days of the invoice date for this policy to apply.
+“Return” constitutes receipt of the product by Newegg, and not the mere issuance of an RMA.

+      The following conditions are not acceptable for return, and will result in the merchandise you have returned to Newegg being returned to you:

+      * Cards exhibiting physical damage
+      * Cards that are missing the manufacturer label containing model number, part number or serial number
+      * Cards that are missing the manufacturer warranty label
+      * Cards returned without all included accessories, bonus games, and documentation